spinnaker/spinnaker.io/content/en/docs/setup/install/providers/kubernetes-v2/ack/index.md

 ---
-Layout: single

 title:  "Alibaba Cloud Container Service for Kubernetes (ACK) Setup"
 linkTitle: Alibaba Cloud for Kubernetes
-description: Deploy to Alibaba Cloud Container Service for Kubernetes (ACK) using the Kubernetes provider for Spinnaker.
+description: Deploy to ACK using the Kubernetes provider for Spinnaker.
 ---

 This page describes how to set up a Kubernetes cluster on